Your organic chemistry class is just around the corner.

 If not, consider taking the time to review.

-Orgo 2: More or Less Difficult Than Orgo 1?
+Is Orgo 2 Easier or Harder Than Orgo 1?

 There are arguments to be made for both levels of organic chemistry being more difficult.

 Many students struggle with orgo 1 initially because it’s a new way of thinking, learning, and studying.
-It’s a new style from anything else you’ve ever experienced.
+It’s a new style of learning from anything else you’ve ever experienced.

 It doesn’t get easier per se, but it simply becomes…more doable.

-Organic chemistry 2 is essentially more of the same.
+Orgo 2 vs Orgo 1?
+It's kinda more of the same.